 If your group is part of a Network, you can also share a question with your child groups.

 If your group is part of a network, you can choose to syndicate core fields to child groups.
-Core fields are Action Network's built in fields for activists: First name, last name, street, city, state, Zip/postal code, country, and language.
+Core fields are Action Network's built in fields for activists: First name, last name, email address, mobile number, street, city, state, Zip/postal code, country, and language.
 If core fields are syndicated, if the value of one of them changes in any group (the parent or any children) then it will be updated on all of the groups.
 Otherwise, data will flow upwards as is normal in networks -- if there is a change on the child, the parent will get the update, but if there is a change on the parent the child will not get the update.

 Adding a question that stores in custom fields instead of tags will also create a custom field to store that question's data, if it doesn't already exist.
 See here for more information on how questions relate to custom fields.
 You can also create custom fields via the upload process, when editing or adding activists individually, when making blank questions on forms, or over the API.
 Custom fields do not have to be created first, you can just start using them and they will show up in this list.